HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 - Peak scoring

     The peaks are re-scored for their mean log2 fold enrichment and q-value score across all conditions.
-Additionally, normalized read counts are also collected across all replicates for use in downstream differential binding analysis.
+Additionally, normalized read counts are also collected across all replicates for use in downstream differential occupancy analysis.
+    Relative spatial occupancy and enrichment are collected in bins flanking the peaks midpoints.
+The bin size can be set using `--binsize`.

+    If genomic bins are desired, for example for separate peak calling or correlations, this option can be set with `--window` and `--discard`.

 - Job control

     The main wrapper utilizes its own parallelization for execution, and is designed